ababaian/serratus/README.md

 At the end of `tf apply`, it will output the scheduler's DNS address.
 Keep this for later.

-### 3) SSH to the scheduler
+### 3) Open SSH tunnel to the scheduler

-The scheduler exposes port 8000.
+The scheduler exposes ports 3000/8000/9090.
 This port is *not* exposed to the public internet.
 You will need to create an SSH tunnel to allow your local web-browser and terminal to connect.

 ```
 scheduler_dns=<copied this from terraform>